EduardoL13/inventor-ilogic-tools/ExportFlatPatternsToDxf/README.md

 ## 📂 Files
 - `ExportFlatPatternsToDxf.vb` → iLogic rule.
 - `BrowseFileLocation.bas` → VBA macro required by the rule (provides the folder selection dialog).
-Available in CommonFolder
+Available in CommonFolder with demo for Setup & Usage step 1. shown below)

 ---